-The 2023 G20 New Delhi Summit represents a clear example of this dynamic \cite{r:89}.
-India used its agenda-setting authority to shift the discourse away from purely precautionary or security-centric frames toward a synthetic vocabulary, such as “AI for All,” emphasizing development, inclusion, and responsible innovation \cite{r:65, r:88}.
-This reframing did not simply mediate between pre-existing preferences; it changed those preferences by embedding new normative expectations.
-After New Delhi, major actors began referencing development-sensitive approaches as part of the global AI conversation, even when negotiating issues such as cross-border data governance or AI risk evaluation.
-This discursive shift is best understood as the creation of a new focal point, one that powerful states had to internalize to maintain legitimacy in multilateral arenas.
-India’s forthcoming 2026 Global AI Summit is poised to extend this normative momentum, reinforcing the country’s role as a central broker in the evolving governance network.
+The 2023 G20 New Delhi Summit illustrates this mechanism \cite{r:89}.
+India used its agenda-setting authority to shift discourse away from purely precautionary or security-centric frames toward development, inclusion, and responsible innovation \cite{r:65, r:88}.
+This reframing did not merely mediate preferences but altered them: development-sensitive language became embedded in subsequent global AI negotiations, including those on data governance and risk assessment.
+India’s planned 2026 Global AI Summit is poised to extend this momentum, reinforcing its brokerage role.

-India’s brokerage is reinforced by its domestic governance architecture, which provides procedural authority without requiring full algorithmic transparency.
+India’s domestic governance architecture further strengthens normative intermediation by providing procedural authority without full algorithmic disclosure.
 Through the National AI Strategy, sector-specific ethical guidelines, and hybrid public–private audit mechanisms, India offers credible frameworks for risk assessment, certification, and compliance translation \cite{r:65}.
-These mechanisms serve as a type of interpretive infrastructure: they help foreign partners understand how global norms can be operationalized within heterogeneous regulatory environments.
-Crucially, they do not seek to eliminate model opacity; instead, they make India’s interpretation of that opacity indispensable to cross-border collaboration.
-As network theory would predict, India increases its centrality not by controlling information but by controlling the interface through which information and norms are interpreted.
+These function as interpretive infrastructure, making India’s reading of opaque systems indispensable to cross-border cooperation.
+As network theory predicts, India increases centrality not by controlling information, but by controlling the interface through which norms are interpreted.